 2008 – 2010 Infoterra Ltd Farnborough, Hampshire

-Infoterra Ltd (subsidiary of EADS Astrium) is a world leader in the provision of geographic information products and services.
+Infoterra Ltd (now merged with SPOT-image in France and EADS Astrium) is a world leader in the provision of geographic information products and services.

 Introduced Agile Scrum to enable rapid business change & improve software development productivity.
 After appointing a Product Owner, I initially Scrum Mastered a small team of 6 (developers, database engineers & tester) delivering the first online service (a Flood Risk System) within three 2 week Sprints.
 This was developed using continuous integration and included some automated tests.
-Then building on the success and components of the first service, the teams were expanded, further product owners adopted and three more Java web based Internet systems that involved ecommerce and automated production were developed.
+Then building on the success and components of the first service, the teams were expanded, further product owners adopted and three more Java web based Internet systems developed that involved E-Commerce and automated GIS data production.
 They went live within 3 months.
 Some of these retailed mapping data to govt organisations.
-To achieve this I Scrum Mastered multiple teams working to the same 2 week Sprints with Sprint Reviews to the stakeholders & some Retrospectives at the end of each Sprint..
+To achieve this, I Scrum Mastered multiple teams working to the same 2 week Sprints with Sprint Reviews to the stakeholders & some Retrospectives at the end of each Sprint.

-In addition to numerous upgrades, I was also involved as Scrum Master for two further Online Services, retailing data to the general public, again involving multiple teams.
+In addition to numerous upgrades, I was also involved as Scrum Master for two further E-Commerce services, retailing data to the general public, again involving multiple teams.
 Agilo™ Scrum software was introduced to support the scrum process.
 Selenium was used to increase the automated testing.

 2006 – 2007 Qualcomm Poole, Dorset